For Newcomers Renting in Canada, Here's What You Need to Know

 New Call-to-action

-In many parts of Canada, and particularly in large cities such as Toronto and Vancouver, there is fierce competition for popular rental locations, so don’t expect to be given an apartment on the spot.
+In many parts of Canada, particularly in large cities such as Toronto and Vancouver, there is fierce competition for popular rental locations, so don’t expect to be given an apartment on the spot.
 Property managers and landlords often interview various applicants before selecting the one they feel will be the best tenant.
 You may have to look at multiple places searching for your new home.

 Having the right documents can help you craft that winning rental application